Policy & Research/Policy Brief/News/Immigration/TPS

 TPS holders cannot confer their TPS immigration status to family members abroad nor use their TPS as a basis for sponsorship, regardless of the crises they may face, and they cannot access most federal public benefits.

 TPS has been an impactful and beneficial program since it was established 30 years ago, and has been widely used by Presidential Administrations, both Republican and Democratic.
 Since TPS was established, new TPS designations for countries were issued six times during the George H.W.
-Bush Administration, 10 times during the Clinton Administration, twice during the George W. Bush Administration, eight times during the Obama Administration, and eight times so far during the Biden Administration.
+Bush Administration, 10 times during the Clinton Administration, twice during the George W. Bush Administration, eight times during the Obama Administration, and nine times during the Biden Administration.

 Source: Department of Justice, "Temporary Protected Status," https://www.justice.gov/eoir/temporary-protected-status.